RemoteTechnologiesGroup/RemoteTech/guide/parts.md

 ![Picture of CommTech-1](antenna_ct1.png)

 The CommTech-1 is the first antenna capable of returning signals to Kerbin from the outer solar system.
 Despite the in-game description, it can reach any planet available in version 0.23.5 of the game, even Eeloo at apoapsis.
 However, it has an extremely narrow cone; players should avoid using the dish in cone mode until they pass the orbit of Dres.
 Even a satellite in orbit around Jool may have occasional connection problems when using cone mode, as it can approach within 52 million km of Kerbin.

+For players using Planet Factory, the CommTech-1 can reach Inaccessable and Sentar, but not Serious, Stella, or Barry.
 {:.blurb}

 |Basic Properties